 Many people are unsure of where and how to open a bank account when they come to Japan.
 Not all banks offer English support, and many banks have rules like “ATMs close after 5pm, it costs money to transfer funds even within that bank” and so on.
-Here is Omakase Helper’s guide to setting up your first bank account in Japan.
+Here is Omakase Helper’s guide to setting up your first bank account in Japan, perfect for those moving to Japan.

 These banks all offer English support.
 Mostly you will want to open a “futsu yokin” account, which is just a general bank account.